clauswilke/dataviz/docs/visualizing_proportions.md

 In general, pie charts work well when the goal is to emphasize simple fractions, such as one-half, one-third, or one-quarter.
 They also work well when we have very small datasets.
 A single pie chart, as in Figure \@ref(fig:bundestag-pie), looks just fine, but a single column of stacked bars, as in Figure \@ref(fig:bundestag-stacked-bars)a, looks awkward.
 Stacked bars, on the other hand, can work for side-by-side comparisons of multiple conditions or in a time series, and side-by-side bars are preferred when we want to directly compare the individual fractions to each other.
 A summary of the various pros and cons of pie charts, stacked bars, and side-by-side bars is provided in Table \@ref(tab:pros-cons-pie-bar).

-Table: (\#tab:pros-cons-pie-bar) Pros and cons of common apporaches to visualizing proportions: pie charts, stacked bars, and side-by-side bars.
+Table: (\#tab:pros-cons-pie-bar) Pros and cons of common approaches to visualizing proportions: pie charts, stacked bars, and side-by-side bars.

 ----------------------------------------------------------------------------------------
                                     Pie chart         Stacked bars      Side-by-side bars